davidly/ly/README.md

 # ly
-Generates a lyric video using DALL-E
+Generates a lyric video using DALL-E. This app is a tiny Python script that uses existing DALL-E infrastructure to automate creation of images from song lyrics.

 Steps to take: